-MCA is a statistical method that describes the relationship between the predefined set of modalities of categorical variables in a low number of dimensions (Le Roux and Rouanet 2010).
-In our case, the first two axes, which we retained for interpretation, account for 71.5 per cent of the variance (Tables 5 and 6 and Figure 1).
+MCA is a statistical method that describes the relationship between the predefined set of modalities of categorical variables in a low number of dimensions (Le Roux & Rouanet, 2010).
+In our case, the first two axes, which we retained for interpretation, account for 71.5% of the variance (Table 5, Table 6 and Figure 1).